thecyberscythe/C24U_Server/README.md

 ## Summary

 This is a repo initially built from a few ChatGPT prompts.
-If you are looking for a client, please look at the C24U_Client Repo.
+If you are looking for a client, please look for the C24U_Client Repo(comming later).

 This project is designed to allow Red-Teamers to quickly setup C2 infrastructure during engagements.
 The following components can be found within this repo: